yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 time_estimation: 2H
 key_points:
 - MFAssignR can be used to process the untargeted LC-MS metabolomics data, including complex environmental mixture samples
+- MFAssignR can be used to annotate data obtained from LC-MS experiments with molecular formulas using _in silico_ calculations
+- MFAssignR can be used to find a recalibration series and to recalibrate mass spectrometry data to increase the accuracy
 contributors:
 - Kristina Gomoryova
 - hechth